-Before you read this note you should read the Appealing an HMRC decision: outline guidance note.
-That note explains that the approach you have to take is slightly different for direct taxes and indirect taxes.
+Before you read this Practice Note you should read Practice Note: Appealing an HMRC decision.
+That Practice Note explains that the approach you have to take is slightly different for direct taxes and VAT.

-HMRC says that in carrying out a review they have two main aims:
+HMRC says that in carrying out a review it has two main aims: